mit-han-lab/gan-compression/docs/training_tutorial.md

 ##### Cityscapes

-For the Cityscapes dataset, you need to specify additional options to support mAP evaluation while training.
+For the Cityscapes dataset, you need to specify additional options to support mIoU evaluation while training.
 Please refer to the scripts in [scripts/pix2pix/cityscapes](../scripts/pix2pix/cityscapes) for more details.

 ## CycleGAN Model Compression